UweKeim/ZetaHtmlEditControl/README.md

       </runtime>
     </configuration>

-A more [detailed article](http://www.codeproject.com/Articles/43954/ZetaplusHTMLplusEditplusControl) is available [over on The Code Project](http://www.codeproject.com/Articles/43954/ZetaplusHTMLplusEditplusControl).
+A more [detailed article](https://www.codeproject.com/Articles/43954/ZetaplusHTMLplusEditplusControl) is available [over on The Code Project](https://www.codeproject.com/Articles/43954/ZetaplusHTMLplusEditplusControl).

-## History

-  * *2013-11-12* - Added functions to paste text from Microsoft Word and clean that up.
-  * *2013-11-05* - Foreground and background colors with CSS.
-  * *2013-08-10* - Added app.config switch for .NET 4.
-  * *2013-05-30* - First public release to Github.